Estimates for the Weyl coefficient of a two-dimensional canonical system: Asymptotic behaviour of the spectral measure

 which shows all assertions. \end{proof}

 The following proposition contains the core of the argument in the proof of \thref{Y86} below.
 However, it is more flexible and is also used in Section~\ref{Y89}.

-\begin{proposition}\thlab{Y158} Let $H$ be a Hamiltonian defined on some interval $[a,b)$, and assume that neither of the diagonal entries $h_1$ and $h_2$ vanishes a.e.\ on a neighbourhood of the left endpoint $a$.
+\begin{proposition}\thlab{Y158} Let $H$ be a Hamiltonian defined on some interval $[a,b)$, and assume that neither $h_1$ nor $h_2$ vanishes on a neighbourhood of the left endpoint $a$.
 Let $\ms f$ be a continuous, non-decreasing, regularly varying function, and denote by $\mu_H$ the spectral measure of $H$.

 Then the statements \begin{Enumerate} \item $\exists a'\in(a,b)$ such that

 \item

 \item $\exists a'\in(a,b)$ such that